Armenia lawmakers elect president as leader eyes 'super' powers

 The new head of government -- who will also serve as the nation's commander-in-chief -- will be nominated by the ruling party and appointed by the president.

-Elected by the National Assembly for a single term of seven years instead of the current five, the president will be expected to largely rubber-stamp the prime-minister's decisions.
+Elected by the National Assembly for a single term of seven years instead of the current five, the president will be expected to mainly rubber-stamp the prime minister's decisions.

-According to recent amendments to the legislation, he will not be part of the country's Security Council.
+According to recent amendments to legislation, he will not be part of the country's Security Council.

 Pro-Moscow Serzh Sarkisian -- who already served as premier in 2007-2008 -- did not explicitly deny or confirm plans to become a prime minister again.